Environmental issues in the Philippines: Dynamite and cyanide fishing

-Solid Waste
+Solid waste

 General

 According to Metro Manila Development Authority (MMDA), the country produces an average of 41 kilotons of garbage daily with almost 10 kilotons/day coming from Metro Manila alone.
 As of May 2024, there are 296 garbage disposal sites in the Philippines.

 While most local government units establish a Material Recovery Facility (MRF), implement segregation at the source, and collect and process all recyclable and biodegradable materials, most of the municipal solid wastes are either disposed in the dump sites or openly burned, which further worsen the quality of heavy polluted air in the cities.

 Republic Act No. 9003 or the "Ecological Solid Waste Management Act of 2000" provides for a solid waste management program.
 It orders the adoption of sanitary landfills and the closure of dangerous open dump sites.

+In September 2025, regional environmental bodies convened an environmental summit emphasizing waste-to-resource strategies: recycling, waste-to-energy, community-based solid-waste management, showing a policy shift from disposal to circular management.